abd3l3li/Inception/README.md

 - Practice the commands before using docker compose.
 - AI were used for enhancing the scripts and for double checking, In addition of setupping the Docs

-  [-] You clould also check the subject file from (HERE)[https://github.com/abd3l3li/Inception/blob/master/inception.pdf].
+ - [X] You clould also check the subject file from (HERE)[https://github.com/abd3l3li/Inception/blob/master/inception.pdf].

 ## What's next?
 - For getting deep in the project concepts and usage, check: